zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Allow the raft to fly (jump\crouch to go up and down)
 - Default Value: False

+### AllowSailCollisions
+- Description: Allow sails to have colliders which a player or other objects cannot passthrough.
+- Default Value: False

 ### MassPercentage
 - Description: Sets the mass percentage of the ship that will slow down the sails
 - Default Value: 0.5